Friday, November 2, 2007

 She went away again.

-“Do continue,” said Steve.
+“Do continue with your life story, Arthur, I mean Arnold,” said Steve, probably just to be polite.
 He picked up his Manhattan and sipped it.

 Steve paused, still holding his Manhattan in mid-air.
 Then, no more sipping, he drank it all in two gulps.